dwyl/learn-redis/README.md

 To boot the VM with Redis open a new terminal window/tab (in the learn-redis directory) and issue the command: `vagrant up`
 ![learn-redis-vagrant-up](https://cloud.githubusercontent.com/assets/194400/7217523/747eeb3c-e627-11e4-8289-0b82c0fff909.png)

-After a few minutes of installing you will see that Redis is running:
+After a few minutes of downloading & installing you will see that Redis is running:
 ![learn-vagrant-redis-running](https://cloud.githubusercontent.com/assets/194400/7218144/febe2b56-e653-11e4-88cf-859a65ccd9f2.png)

 on **Port 6379** and **PID** (process ID) **5786**